Posted on 16. August 2021 by Jan Bunk

 To publish your app as an update, the new app needs to have the same digital signature as the old app.
 For that, you will need the following information:

-Once you have all of that, you can send it to us, so we can sign the app for you.
-If you'd rather sign your app yourself, see our guide on signing app bundles yourself.
+If you'd rather sign your app yourself (which is more complicated), see our guide on signing app bundles yourself.
 You can skip the section about generating keys, as you need to use your existing ones.

 Related Articles